Chrix2020/ISDM-Group-2-Assignment/Empathy Map.md

 Relationship Managers in being employed to negotiate and be well informed and acknowledgeable of a customers selection of a travel package and are onboard.
 In addition to the service competencies of the RM which customers are assigned to has proven to be an operational risk.

 Another problem that was situated with the Relationship Manager is the exerting pressure of selling and promoting each travel package, targeting other potential buyers with assistance to the system generating a target list for outbound callers, causing the call management center with a disruption of unresponsive call turnover times and bottlenecking throughout the large volume of calls issued by the customers.
-In addition compromising the overall service quality issued to the customers with no apparent system that can maximize the amount of calls serviced, record sales transactions and assign approriate customers to relative RMS based on their initial customer profiles and Skill Scores impacting the overall integrity of the system.
+In addition compromising the overall service quality issued to the customers with no apparent system that can maximize the amount of calls serviced, record sales transactions and assign approriate customers to relative RMS based on their initial customer profiles and Skill Scores impacting the overall integrity of the system, hence putting the system into a massive deadlock.

-Therefore, as seen in both Empathy Maps, we can see a formidible strain of concern in addressing the customers needs with the increased backlog of customer calls, huge turnover times and evidently service competencies of the Relationship Manager to sustain and eliminate any problems regarding to their customers.
+Therefore, from both Empathy Maps, we can see a formidible strain of concern in addressing the customers needs with the increased backlog of customer calls, huge turnover times and evidently service competencies of the Relationship Manager to sustain and eliminate any problems regarding to their customers.